 Toxic in minuscule concentrations, these man-made chemicals accumulate inside the human body and do not break down in the environment – hence their nickname, “forever chemicals.”
 Various PFAS have been linked by the U.S. EPA to low infant birth weights, effects on the immune system, cancer, and hormone disruption.

-Read press coverage in The New York Times, Rolling Stone, NPR, Esquire, The Hill, The Hill (additional coverage), Axios, Gizmodo, E&E News, Common Dreams, The Daily Beast, WESA (Pittsburgh), NC Policy Watch, Farm and Dairy, Indiana Environmental Reporter, Greenmatters, EcoWatch, NM Political Report, The Philadelphia Inquirer Editorial, Rising Up with Sonali, Irish Independent, La Repubblica (Italian), Cambio16 (Spanish), and Drill or Drop.
+Read press coverage in The New York Times, Rolling Stone, NPR, Esquire, The Hill, The Hill (additional coverage), Axios, Gizmodo, E&E News, Common Dreams, The Daily Beast, The Guardian, Treehugger, WESA (Pittsburgh), NC Policy Watch, Farm and Dairy, Indiana Environmental Reporter, Green Matters, EcoWatch, Living on Earth, NM Political Report, The Philadelphia Inquirer Editorial, Rising Up with Sonali, Irish Independent, La Repubblica (Italian), Cambio16 (Spanish), Drill or Drop, and UrduPoint.

 Click here to watch our web-based briefing on the report’s findings.